OctopusDeploy/docs/docs/infrastructure/environments/index.md

 ### Sorting Your Environments

-Click the overflow menu on the environments sections to reveal the **reorder** menu and access a drag and drop pane to sort your environments
+Click the overflow menu on the environments sections to reveal the **reorder** menu and access a drag and drop pane to sort your environments.

 The order that environments are shown in the environments tab also affects:

 - The order that they are shown in the Dashboard.
-- The order that they are listed in when choosing which environment to deploy a release to.
+- The order that they are listed when choosing which environment to deploy a release to.

 It's a good idea to put your least production-like environments first, and the most production-like environments last.